dpedu/z-hypervisor/README.md

 *PUT /api/v1/machine/:id*

     Create a new machine or update an existing machine.
 Params:
-    - machine_id: alphanumeric name for the name
+    - machine_id: alphanumeric name for the machine
     - machine_spec: serialized json object describing the machine.
 See the 'spec' key of example/ubuntu.json

 *DELETE /api/v1/machine/:id*

     Delete a machine give its id

+*GET /api/v1/machine/:id/property/:property*

+    Get the current value of a machine's property

+*PUT /api/v1/machine/:id/property/:property*

+    Create or update a machine's property.
+Params:
+    - machine_id: alphanumeric name for the name
+    - property: name of the property to modify or create
+    - value: serialized json object to set as the value

+*DELETE /api/v1/machine/:id/property/:property*

+    Remove a property from a machine

 *GET /api/v1/disk/:id*